-- Sec.
-1: Titled the Made in America Shipbuilding Act of 2018 - Sec.
-2: Requires all ships acquired by a federal agency to be constructed in the United States. - Sec.
-3: Adds new domestic content requirements for shipboard components-based on various existing DoD requirements in Title 10-to Title 41, which governs all federal procurement. - a) Requires that the listed components be manufactured in the United States. - b) Specialty Metals: takes the current DoD restriction that it cannot procure items, or any components thereof, containing a specialty metal that was not melted or produced in the United States, and applies it government-wide.
-There are a number of waivers to this requirement because there is not a viable supply of many different covered metals in the United States. - c) Requires the vessel to be constructed with steel, iron, aluminum, and manufactured products that are produced in the United States.
+- b) Specialty Metals: takes the current DoD restriction that it cannot buy weapons systems, or any components thereof, containing a specialty metal that was not melted or produced in the United States, and applies it government-wide.
+There are a number of waivers to this requirement because there is not a viable supply of many different covered metals in the United States. - c) Requires the vessel to be constructed with steel, iron, and manufactured products that are produced in the United States.

 Sec.
-4: To ensure consistency with the newly amended section of Title 41, adds new items to the original DoD source provision in Title 10 governing the domestic procurement of shipboard components.
+4: Adds the new components to section 2(a) to the original DoD source provisions in Title 10.